Juicestus/Juicestus/README.md

 ### I'm Justus.

 I program at First Robotics Team 1477, [@TexasTorque](https://github.com/texastorque).

-I work on proprietary cryptocurrency investment software.
+I build cryptocurrency investment software.
 I also like to build programming languages.

 You can find more about me on [my website](https://justusl.com/).